SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-sql-server-schema-deployment.md

 - the-application-do-you-understand-the-danger-and-change-permissions-so-schema-changes-can-only-be-done-by-the-schema-master

 ---
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

+If you still need help, visit [SSW Consulting Services](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.

 The deployment of your schema is critical to your application.
 You should never get an error message reported from a user like:

-> "When I click the Save button on the product form it gives an ❌ error message about a missing field."
+"When I click the Save button on the product form it gives an error message about a missing field."

-Bottom line is the customers' database schema should always be correct, should be managed automatically by the app and if it is not, you’re doing things wrong.
+Bottom line is the customers' database schema should always be correct, should be managed automatically by the app and if it is not, it is their problem.

-Use our great modern tools properly, and a schema problem will never bite you.
+If you are using modern tools properly, this should never happen.